ericniebler/stl2/ext/proxy/Dxxxx.md

 > the function `iter_move` in `<experimental/ranges_v1/iterator>` (24.6) and
 > the lookup set produced by argument-dependent lookup (3.4.2).

-BUGBUG TODO rather than add a new iter_swap, the iter_swap in std should be used and constrained.

 After subsubsection "Iterator operations" ([iterator.operations]), add a new subsubsection "Iterator traits" ([iterator.traits]).
 Under that subsubsection, include the following: